dikortis/LetsTalkETC/Episodes/Episode_2.md

-what is supporting et see more do you have any idea why that is the case is there some cultural reason that makes them more attractive ET c or is it something else
+what is supporting et see more do you have any idea why that is the case is there some cultural reason that makes them more attractive ETC or is it something else

 **Elaine:**
- um well III don't know if
+ um well i don't know if
-they're necessarily supporting ET see more you know versus like other chains like cerium III think that their support is just greater relative to what we might see over here in North America and
+they're necessarily supporting ETC more you know versus like other chains like ethereum I think that their support is just greater relative to what we might see over here in North America and
 I mean it's possible that they're just